1fixdotio/angularjs-demo-theme/README.md

-# Using AngularJS And WP REST API In Your WordPress Theme
+# Using AngularJS And WP REST API v2 Beta 4 In Your WordPress Theme

 This is the final project files from my tutorial post: [Using AngularJS And WP REST API In Your WordPress Theme](http://1fix.io/blog/2014/11/05/angularjs-json-api-wp-theme/).
 Even if you have no experience in AngularJS, as long as you’re comfortable with coding (and WordPress), now you can open your favorite code editor and work with me.